-In her new series “Glyphs”, she reaches farther back into history to explore her fascination with “markings”, drawing inspiration from runes, cave drawings, heiroglyphs and petroglyphs.
+In her new series “Glyphs”, she reaches farther back into history to explore her fascination with “markings”, drawing inspiration from runes, cave drawings, hieroglyphs and petroglyphs.

 Her work encompasses two major themes: Quilts and Glyphs

-Drawing from her roots as a fourth generation quilter, FJHooker’s “Quilts” reinterpret traditional quilt patterns using painted wood.
+Drawing from her family’s quilting roots, FJHooker’s “Quilts” reinterpret traditional patterns using painted wood.

 In ”Glyphs”, FJHooker’s most recent work, the artist pays homage to aluminum beverage cans, that contemporary symbol of Americana as ubiquitous worldwide as blue jeans and the personal computer.
 The constructions, made of small primary shaped cuttings from the cans are reassembled into new elegant shapes which now form a novel language of marks and curves in luminous jewel colors.
 Ancient pottery shards are brought to mind, in this case reconceived and creatively recycled as iconic discarded remnants of our culture.